MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 ## Create the target Azure App Service

 The quickest way to create an App Service instance is to use the [Azure command-line interface][16] (CLI) through the interactive [Azure Cloud Shell][17].
-The Cloud Shell includes [Git][20] and Azure CLI .
+The Cloud Shell includes [Git][20] and Azure CLI.
 In the following steps, you'll use [az webapp up][2] to both create the App Service and do the first deployment of your app.

 **Step 1.** Sign in to the Azure portal at https://portal.azure.com.